It depends whether you’re being paid by a penniless director just out of film school or someone more established.

 - The size and quality of the production company

 - Whether you are writing a tv show or a movie.

-Just to pull a figure out of the air – I have a friend who has just had an independent movie made here in the UK with a name star and a good, in demand, director.
-He received £30,000 for the script.
+Just to pull a figure out of the air – and independent movie made here in the UK with a name star and a good, in demand, director could make you £30,000 - £40,000 for the script.

-TV writers in the UK earn between £8K and upwards of £50K per hour of drama, depending on how successful they are, with the bulk of writers earning in the £10-15k mark.
+TV writers in the UK earn between £8K and upwards of £50K per hour of drama, depending on how successful they are, with the bulk of writers earning around £10-15k per hour.

 With these kind of figures floating around, screenwriting can be a very, very desirable job indeed...